marcomo/Vadio-Player/README.md

 - If an item is searched twice, the search list shows two instances.
 When one instance is added to the playlist and then removed, the second instance cannot be added or played as the data has been removed from the data stores.
 This can be fixed by removing all instances of a search item when adding it to the playlist
 - When adding multiple items to playlist in a row, only the first clicked is added
 - Items in playlist don't stay in the order they were added (most recent first)
+- Safari is not animated height of list items on add and remove
+- Firefox is not displaying list item text